-Visit both Mark Twain's and Harriet Beecher Stowe's homes in one tour!
+Visit both Mark Twain's and Harriet Beecher Stowe's homes for a reduced price!
 Park once and visit both houses!

-Come to Nook Farm, Hartford's most desirable neighborhood in the 19th Century and take a combined tour of both The Mark Twain House and the Harriet Beecher Stowe House.
+Come to Nook Farm, Hartford's most desirable neighborhood in the 19th Century and take a tour of both The Mark Twain House and the Harriet Beecher Stowe House with one ticket.